The role of Pop III stars and early black holes in the 21cm signal from Cosmic Dawn: Conclusions and future perspectives

 In this work we used \textsc{cat} a well-constrained semi-analytical model for the evolution of the first stars and BHs during Cosmic Dawn and the Epoch of Reionization to compute the evolution in redshift of the 21cm global signal disentangling the impact of each class of sources at high-$z$: Pop III stars, Pop II stars and accreting BHs.

 Our model relies on a self-consistent description of Pop III star formation and BH seeding and growth (through gas accretion and mergers) and follows chemical evolution tracking the Pop III/Pop II transition in the high-$z$ Universe.
 Moreover, the model is well-anchored to observational constraints at z < 8.
 The main results that we obtained are the following: \begin{itemize} \item We predict a 21cm global signal with an absorption feature between $20.5 \leq z \leq 32$ (44 MHz $\leq \nu \leq 69$ MHz) with a maximum depth $\delta T_{\rm b} \sim -95$ mK at $z \sim 26.5$ ($\nu \sim 54$ MHz).
-The timing of this absorption feature appears at earlier epochs with respect to what found in previous studies.
-This is due to the early coupling between T$_{\rm S}$ and T$_{\rm K}$ driven by Pop III star formation in mini-halos which, within \textsc{cat}, we are able to resolve as soon as they start to virialize at $z > 30$.
+The timing of this absorption feature appears at earlier epochs with respect to what has been found in many of the previous studies.
+However, as shown in some works that consider a large set of parameters \citep[e.g.][]{Cohen2017, Reis2021}, depending on the values chosen for the free parameters it is possible to obtain a signal with an absorption feature at very high redshift similar to the one we obtained.
+Our early absorption feature is due to the early coupling between T$_{\rm S}$ and T$_{\rm K}$ driven by Pop III star formation in mini-halos which, within \textsc{cat}, we are able to resolve as soon as they start to virialize at $z > 30$.
 Accreting BHs efficiently heat the IGM already at $z \leq 27$ driving a rapid increase in the DBT and reducing the amplitude of the 21cm absorption signal.
 Thus, Pop III stars and accreting BHs, once taken into account, effectively modify the shape of the absorption signal which has a smoother evolution than when only Pop II stars are considered.

 \item The modeling of Pop III star formation has an impact on the 21cm signal.
 Inside \textsc{cat}, in order to match the minimum stellar mass formed in a single Pop III SF episode predicted by hydrodynamical simulations (\citealt{Chon2021}), we enhanced the Pop III star formation efficiency.
 This increases the depth of the absorption signal as more massive stars have stronger emission in the bands relevant for the 21cm signal.
 More massive Pop III stars lead also to more massive BH seeds that cause a stronger heating and a faster transition from an absorption to an emission signal.
 We refer to a future work (Trinca et al. in prep) for a detailed discussion of the details of Pop III star formation in \textsc{cat}.